Skip to content

 Mar 2

 The Gothic, the sublime and the uncanny Reading: E.T.A.
-Hoffmann, “The Sandman”; William Wordsworth, The Prelude (1805) (Book 13, lines 1-84) Assignments/deadlines: In-class quiz (texts from weeks 1–5) As you read, consider the following: 1) In the excerpt from Wordsworth's The Prelude, what emotions are evoked by the poet overlooking the "sea of mist"?
+Hoffmann, “The Sandman”; William Wordsworth, The Prelude (1805) (Book 13, lines 1-84) Assignments/deadlines: In-class quiz (texts from weeks 1–5: from the 3 poems to Romanticism) As you read, consider the following: 1) In the excerpt from Wordsworth's The Prelude, what emotions are evoked by the poet overlooking the "sea of mist"?
 Are they positive, negative, or mixed?
 Underline any vocabulary that helps you decide.
 2) In Hoffmann's The Sandman, pay attention to how the narrative is framed and presented.
 Who is the narrator and what does he claim about telling the "true" story?

 7. Realism